PaoloEstorm/Arpmini/README.md

     Two independent MIDI inputs protected by optocouplers.
     Two MIDI outputs, which share the same signal to control multiple MIDI devices simultaneously.
     The 4 buttons of Arpmini+ can be mapped and controlled by an external MIDI controller via MIDI CC, offering greater versatility and remote control.
-    You can save up to 60 songs in memory (EXTERNAL EEPROM).
+    You can save up to 60 songs in memory.
 In addition to songs, various global settings can also be saved, and are indicated by an asterisk in the menu.

 At the core of Arpmini+ is an Arduino Pro Micro with an ATmega32u4 microcontroller.